Last Updated:

 Salamon Sonnenberg Palace Subotica

-Symmetric and colorful ceramic-work, making me feel as though I was looking through an Art Nouveau-style kaleidoscope.
+Symmetrical and colorful ceramic-work, making me feel as though I was looking through an Art Nouveau-style kaleidoscope.

 Subotica City Hall Festival

-A small market was taking place during our visit, with vendors selling everything from honey and handmade textiles to soap, wine and liqueur.
+A small market was taking place during our visit, with vendors selling everything from honey and handmade textiles to soap, wine, and liqueur.

 Sofi Products Serbia

 At the market, we were introduced to Sofi, a natural brand of soap and essential oils.
-The company’s founders, pictured here, spoke English very well, and were happy to answer our questions.
+The company’s founders, pictured here, spoke English very well and were happy to answer our questions.
 Shawn and I purchased handmade soap, as well as lavender and clove essential oils.
 Later, when we’d moved on to Serbia’s capital city, Belgrade, we were excited to see Sofi products for sale in a design district there.

 Serbian Money Tesla